A Targeted Small Molecule Approach to Essential Tremor

 Ready to explore the opportunity?

-NeuroSolis is advancing a differentiated preclinical therapy for trigeminal neuralgia with expansion potential into migraine.
+NeuroSolis is advancing a differentiated preclinical therapy for essential tremor, targeting cerebellar circuits through selective GABA-A modulation.

 For investor inquiries, partnering discussions, or access to additional diligence materials, contact the NeuroSolis team below.